rkaysen63/Wine_Enthusiasts/1_Deliverable-1/README_d1.md

 ### Data focus
 #### Points
 Ratings of the wine are given in points on a 100-point scale.
 Scores are determined on both on production quality and how well the wine fits the varietal and region.
 Wine Enthusiast magazine reviews wines with scores above 80 points.
 Due to the brand recognition of the Wine Enthusiasts, the winery will only produce very high quality wine, 90 points or more.
-//Does this mean we should clean the data to only check higher quality wine?//

 #### Price
 Similarly, the Wine Enthusiast winery will be a high-end destination winery.
 The price point will be high by design, as the execs intend to build a winery and need to pay for it!
 One of the main question they want to answer from the data is what price range they should set for their initial offerings.
 They know from their industry background what existing wineries can charge for a new wine, but they need help understanding what price category they should include in their budget.
-//picker could be multiple items, pulling from price bin as well as varietal//

 #### Location
 The Wine Enthusiasts know the US wine market and most of the partners already live in the US.
 For these reasons, their initial focus is the United States.
 However, the partners plan to move where they start the winery.
 They hope that the data analysis will help them decide where to begin their location search.